31 Quick Dinners for Your January Meal Plan

 In the mood for turkey, but don't have time to prepare a whole bird?
 Here's the perfect solution!
-These savory turkey slices and easy-to-prepare herb glaze offer the cozy goodness of a feast without the hassle. —Taste of Home Test Kitchen
+These savory turkey slices and the easy-to-prepare herb glaze offer the cozy goodness of a feast without the hassle. —Taste of Home Test Kitchen

 Each slice of this fast-to-fix, golden bread is like a hot sandwich packed with beef, broccoli and mozzarella. —Penny Lapp, North Royalton, Ohio

 My husband and I thought the original skillet dish lacked pizzazz, so we created this tastier version.
 I've had teenage nieces and nephews request the recipe after their first bite. —Joyce Whipps, West Des Moines, Iowa

 After a tiring but beautiful day of fishing, this is a fast and delicious way to serve our famous Key West pink shrimp.
 It's always a big hit with guests.